romanyx/jwalk/README.md

 # jwalk

-Jwalk is builded un top of easyjson/jlexer, and allows to easely unmarshal any JSON input with arbitrary key names by walking through it.
+Jwalk is built on top of easyjson/jlexer, and allows to easily unmarshal any JSON input with arbitrary key names by walking through it.

 ## Usage